-Foreign holdings of Federal debt are presented in Table 20-7.
+Foreign holdings of Federal debt are presented in Table 21-7.
 During most of American history, the Federal debt was held almost entirely by individuals and institutions within the United States.
 In the late 1960s, foreign holdings were just over \$10 billion, less than 5 percent of the total Federal debt held by the public.
 Foreign holdings began to grow significantly in the early 1970s, and then remained about 15-20 percent of total Federal debt until the mid-1990s.
 During 1995-97, growth in foreign holdings accelerated, reaching 33 percent by the end of 1997.
 From 2004 to 2019, foreign holdings of Federal debt generally represented around 40 percent or more of outstanding debt.
 Foreign holdings increased to 48 percent by the end of 2008 and then remained relatively stable through 2015.
-After 2015, foreign holdings began to decline as a percent of total Federal debt held by the public, falling from 47 percent at the end of 2015 to 40 percent at the end of 2018.
-In 2019, foreign holdings increased slightly, to 41 percent.

-Although foreign holdings of Treasury debt continued to grow in dollars, by the end of 2020, foreign holdings had fallen to 34 percent of the total debt held by the public.
-In 2022, foreign holdings fell in both dollar terms, to \$7,252 billion, and as a percent of total debt held by the public, to 30 percent.
-The dollar decrease in foreign holdings was about 16 percent of net total Federal borrowing from the public in 2022.
+After 2015, foreign holdings continued to grow in dollar terms but began to decline as a percent of total Federal debt held by the public.
+In 2023, foreign holdings were \$7,604 billion, 29 percent of total debt held by the public.31 The dollar increase in foreign holdings was about 18 percent of total Federal borrowing from the public in 2023 and 13 percent over the last five years.
 Changes in foreign holdings have been almost entirely due to decisions by foreign central banks, corporations, and individuals, rather than the direct marketing of these securities to foreign investors.
 All of the foreign holdings of Federal debt are denominated in dollars.

-In 2022, foreign central banks and other foreign official institutions owned 51 percent of the foreign holdings of Federal debt; private investors owned the rest.
-At the end of 2022, the nations holding the largest shares of U.S. Federal debt were Japan, which held 15 percent of all foreign holdings, and China, which held 12 percent.
+In 2023, foreign central banks and other foreign official institutions owned 49 percent of the foreign holdings of Federal debt; private investors owned the rest.
+At the end of 2023, the nations holding the largest shares of U.S. Federal debt were Japan, which held 14 percent of all foreign holdings, and China, which held 10 percent.